GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 - Make fusional nouns with gender but no case
 - Make fusional nouns with gender and case
 - consonantal root system
+- after fusional nouns are done, make it so that all inflected forms of a noun appear in the dictionary entry before the etymology on a new line in small text

 # Phonology